PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Conclusion and Limitations

 In this paper, we introduce \name, a novel framework for physics-grounded video generation with physics parameters and force control.
 We design a diffusion model with spatial-temporal attention blocks and physics-based supervision to effectively and efficiently learn complex physical deformations directly on point cloud sequences.
 The generated motion trajectories can be used as a strong conditional signal for pre-trained video generative models.
 Our experiments demonstrate that \name can generate physics-grounded dynamics and enable high-quality image-to-video generation results conditioned on external forces and physics parameters.

 Our approach mostly focuses on single-object dynamics for four material types and does not cover all possible materials.
-We also does not model highly complex phenomena, such as multi-object coupling or intricate boundary conditions.
+We only do initial study on multiple objects and more complex phenomena should be investigated, such as intricate boundary conditions.
 Future work includes addressing these limitations and extending \name to more diverse and complex physics phenomena in the real world.

 The supplementary material covers the following sections: Implementation Details~\Cref{sec:label}, User study~\Cref{sec:userstudy}, Physics Parameter Estimation~\Cref{sec:physparam}, Results~\Cref{sec:morevideo}, Societal Impacts~\Cref{sec:societal}, Data and Model Safeguards~\Cref{sec:safeguards}. \textbf{We also encourage readers to refer to our supplementary videos for demonstrations of animatable results.}.